andersfylling/uci/README.md

 - [x] Events or UCI commands has their own `event` namespace.
 - [x] Threaded, as required.
 - [x] Unit testing.
-- [ ] CMakeList.txt that supports using this repo as a git-submodule.
+- [x] CMakeList.txt that supports using this repo as a git-submodule.
+- [x] Benchmarks.
+- [x] Well commented code.
-- [ ] Benchmarks.
+- [ ] Wiki with examples.

 ### GUI to ENGINE